KenichiTanino/spam_header_checker_for_ocn/README.md

 - The following optional features are available
   - Checks for new "received" mail.
 (Default OFF)
   - Perform mail checking on the entire folder when a folder is selected (default OFF).
+- If the header information of the sender-id and dkim methods in the Authentication-Results header is “.cn”, it is marked as "spam".

 # Installing

 To install this add-on, Please visit the following page.

-in progress.

 # Requirement

-- Tunderbird version 78 or later
+- Tunderbird version 128 or later

 # Author